Meisei Chikara: Early career

 In 2011 Meisei joined the Tatsunami stable, bringing him under the tutelage of the former komusubi Asahiyutaka.
 Unlike most new wrestlers who begin their careers under their family names he took his given name as his shikona surname.
 Shortly before his sixteenth birthday he began his professional career in July 2011 and recorded four wins in seven bouts in the jonokuchi division to secure promotion to jonidan.
 A 5–2 result in November saw him promoted to the fourth sandanme division but in January 2012 he won only two matches and returned to jonidan after posting his first make-koshi (losing record).
 He returned to sandanme after a 6–1 record in March 2012 and a run of kachi-koshi (winning records) saw him promoted to makushita (third division) in January 2013.
 After moving up and down between sandanme and makushita several times he established himself in the higher division and began a steady climb through the ranks.
-In September 2016 a 4–3 result at the rank of makushita 3 saw him promoted to the second juryo division for the first time.
-He returned to makushita after recording a 5–10 record in November but was promoted back to juryo after two consecutive kachi-koshi.
-A series of solid results saw him rise to the top of the second division and in May 2018 a 10–5 record at juryo saw him promoted to the makuuchi division.
+In September 2016 a 4–3 result at the rank of makushita 3 saw him promoted to the second jūryō division for the first time.
+He returned to makushita after recording a 5–10 record in November but was promoted back to jūryō after two consecutive kachi-koshi.
+A series of solid results saw him rise to the top of the second division and in May 2018 a 10–5 record at jūryō saw him promoted to the makuuchi division.